 Spelling is not just a writing skill.
 It is an essential reading skill also.
-Spelling pattern recognition is how the brain recognizes and stores words, eventually every word becomes a sight word.
-For children with dyslexia, spelling difficulties slows reading fluency and reading comprehension.
+Spelling pattern recognition is how the brain recognizes and stores words — eventually every word becomes a sight word.
+For children with dyslexia, spelling difficulties slow reading fluency and reading comprehension.

 Why Spelling Is So Hard For Dyslexics